 The Future of Breast Imaging

-RamSoft offers cost-effective mammography software solutions so that breast imaging facilities, hospitals, and women’s clinics can deliver exceptional patient care.
-Mammography features and tools are available in:
+RamSoft offers cost-effective mammography software solutions so that breast imaging facilities, hospitals, and women’s clinics can deliver faster, empowered, patient-centric care.
+Mammography functionality is available with:

 - Gateway™ Viewer Mini PACS: DICOM Viewer for exceptional medical image management.